 Academic Strategy & Performance for School & Home-Educated Families

 They struggle because pressure changes how they think.
-More practice alone won't fix that.

 In Year 5, timed mocks begin.

-Scores fluctuate.
+- Scores fluctuate.

-Comparison increases.
-Habits harden quickly.
+- Habits harden quickly.

 If your child has started rushing, freezing or second-guessing in tests, this is the moment to address it properly.